StMacLennan/rails-starter-box/README.md

 ## Getting started
 To get started, just follow these steps:
-- Clone this repo with 'git clone https://github.com/StMacLennan/rails-starter-box.git'
+- **Clone**: Clone this repo with 'git clone https://github.com/StMacLennan/rails-starter-box.git'
-- Remove the existing .git with `rm -R .git/`
+- **Remove git**: Remove the existing .git with `rm -R .git/`
-- Initialize git with `git init`
-- Follow your normal steps to deposit this into your own repo
+- **Initialize your git**:Initialize git with `git init` and push to your own repo as normal
-- Update the config/database.yml.example for your own database details, and rename to config/database.yml
+- **Setup database**: Rename `config/database.yml.example` to `config/database.yml` and update details in `.env`
+- **Setup secrets**: Rename `config/secrets.yml.example` to `config/secrets.yml` and update secret in `.env`
+- **Rename app**: Go through the app and replace all references to Rails Starter Box with your app name.
+Locations:
-- Update the config/secrets.yml.example with your own secrets, and rename to config/secrets.yml
+  - `views/layouts/application.html.erb` the title and site name
+  - `config/application.rb` module name (Note the camel case)
+  - `config/cable.yml`
+  - `config/environments/production.rb`
+- **Initialize yarn**: node modules are not committed to git.
+  - Initialize yarn with `docker-compose exec web yarn init` and update details as required
+  - Install packages with `docker-compose exec web yarn install`
+- **Setup your database**: Create and initialize your database with `docker-compose exec web rails db:create db:migrate`
 - Run your tests as normal with `rails test`.
 And view the coverage, by opeing the coverage/index.html file in your browser

 ## Using Docker